riboviz/riboviz/docs/user/prep-riboviz-operation.md

 **Caution:**

 * If `publish_index_tmp` is `FALSE` and the `work/` directory is deleted then the index and temporary files will no longer be accessible.
-* If you delete the `work/` folder then certain information will no longer be accessible via `nextflow log`.
+* If the `work/` folder is deleted, then certain information will no longer be accessible via `nextflow log`.
-* If you delete the `work/` folder then `the `-resume` flag has no effect and the whole workflow will be rerun.
+* If the `work/` folder is deleted, then `the `-resume` flag has no effect and the whole workflow will be rerun.

 ### `Missing` files

 If an optional file for `generate_stats_figs.R` is not provided within the YAML configuration file then a `Missing_<PARAM>` file (for example `Missing_features_file`) is created within the `work/` directories for the `generateStatsFigs` process.
-This symbolically links to a non-existent `Missing_<PARAM>` file in your current directory.
+This symbolically links to a non-existent `Missing_<PARAM>` file in the current directory.
 This is not an issue since the files will not be passed onto `generate_stats_figs.R` and no attempt is made to use them.
 They are a side-effect of using the Nextflow pattern for optional inputs, [optional inputs](https://github.com/nextflow-io/patterns/blob/master/optional-input.nf).